 Entertainment Value : (4.9 / 5)

 ‘Dawn of the Planet of the Apes’ is the sequel of 2011 blockbuster ‘Rise of the Planet of the Apes’.
-The current science fiction installment of the franchise is much more badass with hyper realistic CGI and emotional turmoil.
-The Director, Matt Reeves, is at his best.
 With tight Editing and Screenplay, it glues you on the edge of the seat.

 The storyline is: The Simian Flu (ALZ-113 virus) had got the entire human civilization.
 Only a handful people remained in San Francisco and are in desperate need for alternative energy source.
 During the hunt, the researcher’s team with Malcolm (Jason Clarke) comes in contact with Caesar (Andy Serkis).
 Caesar has built the entire community of chimpanzees in Muir Woods.
 Followed by some unfortunate circumstances and past experiences, Caesar can foresee the future of possible war between Humans and Apes.
 To avoid it from the very beginning, he and his entire army visits the remaining people and clearly warns them to live within the boundary.
 However, Malcolm convinces Caesar to get access to hydroelectric dam so the humans can get power.